 ---------- VERY IMPORTANT UPDATE (July 1, 2020) ------------

-We received news from Google that they have turned off the Geo triggered notifications for Google Pay for the moment.
-So, on Google's behalf, we are very sorry to inform you that any of your customers who use Android phones and have saved your pass to Google Pay will no longer receive a notification when near to your location(s).
-Your customers can still access and use their pass in their Google Pay app.
+We received news from Google that Geo triggered notifications for Google Wallet is no longer supported.
+So customers who use Android phones and have saved your pass to Google Wallet will not receive a notification when near to your location(s).
+Your customers can of course access and use their pass in their Google Wallet app.
 They just won't see a notification to remind them of the pass when they are nearby.

 How do I send a location based message?